Boeing/pyjanus/README.md

-# Janus
+# pyJanus

 Janus is a Dynamic Aerospace Vehicle Exchange Mark-up Language (DAVE-ML) C++ Interpreter.

-This repository contains the Janus library, a supporting library called Ute, and example use cases.
+This repository contains python wrappers for the Janus library, a supporting library called Ute, and example use cases.

 ## Resources